xdit-project/xDiT/README.md

                         Tensor parallel degree.
   --split_scheme SPLIT_SCHEME
                         Split scheme for tensor parallel.

+Input Options:
+  --height HEIGHT       The height of image
+  --width WIDTH         The width of image
+  --prompt [PROMPT ...]
+                        Prompt for the model.
+  --no_use_resolution_binning
+  --negative_prompt [NEGATIVE_PROMPT ...]
+                        Negative prompt for the model.
+  --num_inference_steps NUM_INFERENCE_STEPS
+                        Number of inference steps.
 ```

 Utilizing Various Parallelism Techniques You can leverage different types of parallelism to execute the model efficiently.
 It's crucial to ensure that the product of all parallel degrees equals the number of available devices.
 For example, you can employ a combination of split batch, PipeFusion parallel, and sequence parallel techniques with the following command to generate an image of a cute dog using hybrid parallelism::